squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-acorn-clicker.md

 A bit of research into this specific version of the MongoDB Node driver will turn up [this CVE](), as mentioned in the email.
 Seems like the balance is the long that will be deserialized as a BigInt, so our next step is to get our balance negative.

 The market checks when you purchase a squirrel if you have enough money, so this won't get us flag.
 However, when you click, the amount you receive is sent from the frontend to the server.
 The server checks if this value is less than 10, but does not check if it is negative.
-So... let's boot up our Postman (or Thunder Client, if you're lazy like me) and send a Post request to `/api/click` with the following payload:
+So... let's boot up our Postman (or Thunder Client, if you're lazy like me) and send a POST request to `/api/click` with the following payload:

 ```json
 {